Skip to main content Skip to secondary navigation

 • Non-tagged equipment - Include make/model and condition (broken/working).

-• Non-tagged computers - Must include serial numbers (effective September 1, 2022) – see section on computers for more information about computer disposals.
+• Non-tagged computers - Must include serial numbers (effective July 1, 2023) – see computer disposal page for more information about computer disposals.

 • Boxes of ‘miscellaneous peripheral material’ - Provide some detail of what it contains.